adplabs/unicorn/README.md

 bucket(asOfDate, key)
 ```

-Besides the plain `Get`, we can supply an as-of-date in a time travel `Get`,
+Besides the plain `Get`, we can supply an as-of-date parameter in a time travel `Get`,
 which will retrieval document's value at that time point.

 Filter